ZKBitcoinToken/Linux-CPU-GPU-zkBitcoin-Miner/README.md

 # Installing Script on Ubuntu 20 & 22 & 24
 <h2>To Install dependicies </h2>

-Go to download Folder and type `chmod u+x 1zkBTCMiner.sh` or right click the file -> Properities -> Permissions and check "Allow executing file as Program"
+Go to downloaded miner Folder and type `chmod u+x 1zkBTCMiner.sh` or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

 then type
 `./1zkBTCMiner.sh`